friflo/ECS-wiki/docs/relationships.md

 There are two interfaces used to define entity relationships with entity links:

 1. [ILinkComponent](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/ILinkComponent.md) -
-   An entity can have only one link component at a time.
+   An entity can have only one link component per type at a time.

 2. [ILinkRelation](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/ILinkRelation.md) -
    An entity can have multiple link relations - one per **target** entity.